true-og/NoClip-OG/README.md

 It works by seamlessly blending together creative and spectator mode.
 The code is fully documented, and I am happy to answer any questions you have about it.
 Pull requests and issues are welcomed.

 Supports LuckPerms, Java 17, and Gradle.
-Built against Purpur 1.18.2, though it may support other versions as well.
+Built against Purpur 1.19.4, though it may support later versions as well.

 NoClip-OG and all other plugins in the "OG" suite are developed for [TrueOG](https://trueog.net), a 100% free and open source Minecraft Server.
 Need support?
 Join our [Discord](https://discord.gg/ma9pMYpBU6) and ask your question in #developer-chat.